 Life Insurance is focused on selling profitable new products through strategic channels to enhance future returns.
-Results for the three- and six-month periods ended June 30, 2019 reflect growth in international life and health premiums and group premiums primarily due to the acquisition of Ellipse in the UK, offset by lower group benefit premiums in the U.S. Adjusted pre-tax income decreased in the three- and six-month periods ended June 30, 2019 compared to the same periods in the prior year primarily due to prior year non-recurring favorable actuarial adjustments to universal life and prior year non-recurring favorable ceded premium reinsurance adjustments, and current period unfavorable reinsurance valuation allowance adjustment offset by higher net investment income from gains on alternative investments due to higher private equity income, higher gains on calls, and favorable mortality experience.
+Results for the first quarter of 2019 reflect growth in term and international life and health premiums primarily due to the acquisition of Ellipse in the UK, offset by lower group benefit premiums.
+Adjusted pre-tax income increased in the first quarter of 2019 compared to the same period in the prior year primarily due to favorable mortality experience, lower group benefits general operating expenses and commissions, and favorable reserve and reinsurance refinements.